-As shown in Figure 3 and replicated in Figure 6, there is a lossy channel (i.e. a USB 3.0 reference channel and cable) in between the pattern generator (transmitter) and the analyzer (receiver).
+As shown in Figure 3 and replicated in Figure 6, there is a lossy channel (i.e. a USB 3.1 reference channel and cable) in between the pattern generator (transmitter) and the analyzer (receiver).
 This causes frequency dependent loss in the form of eye closure, both vertically and horizontally.
 To combat this loss, transmitter de-emphasis is used to boost the high frequency components of the signal so that the received eye is good enough for an operational link at a BER of 10-12 or better.
+De-emphasis is used for both gen1 and gen2 however gen2 uses a 3-tap reference equalization model including de-emphasis and pre-shoot.